 It's another reason I've upgraded it since 2007, not because I needed to, it was far more because this has become my favourite bike and I wanted to.
 In 2007 if you asked me what was my 'best bike' I would have said my more focused faster set up Van Nicholas Chinook, over time my Yukon has grown on me to the extent that I've promoted that to my 'best bike' instead!
 I've got six bikes, some in fairness I don't use much, but dread the thought that should I have for some reason to get rid of them all except one; then without hesitation, my Yukon is the one I would keep, it does all I want it to and then some.

 Fast forward to 2023 and the Van Nicholas Yukon remains their best selling bike in the UK; as expected there has been some evolution in that time, an integrated headtube-headset for example.
 I've added a BikeCAD drawing of both mine and the current caliper model and more significantly the disc version; as you can see it's a clear evolution of the same bike; I can achieve my preferred bike fit on all of those below.
 As expected the disc version instantly replaced the caliper model as the best selling version here in the UK, although the caliper version will remain the desire for disc braking on this kind of bike is in reality far higher.

-I were buying one now as I briefly mentioned earlier I'd probably spec' the Disc version, if money was no object I'd potentially choose either a Shimano Ultergra or Shimano GRX RX810 2 x 11 group with Mavic Ksyrium Elite UST Disc wheels; I maybe even tempted to go Ultegra or RX810 di2.
-All those examples saved on pdf (all composed and dated 150320 and subject to change) from their excellent bike builder online, one of the best websites I have seen, the prices and illustration changes as your build your perfect Van Nicholas
+I were buying one now as I briefly mentioned earlier I'd probably spec' the Disc version, if money was no object I'd probably choose a Shimano GRX RX810 2 x 11 group with Mavic Ksyrium SL UST Disc wheels.
+The huge variety of options can be specified via their excellent bike builder online, one of the best websites I have seen, the prices and illustration changes as your build your perfect Van Nicholas

 2007 Van Nicholas Yukon: 56cm